confluentinc/ksql/design-proposals/klip-45-ksqldb .NET LINQ provider.md

 ## What is not in scope

 [ksqldb-api-client](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-clients/java-client/api/io/confluent/ksql/api/client/Client.html) is not in the scope of this project.
-Only the executeStream part is relevant for the above mentioned LINQ provider.
+Only the executeQuery part is relevant for the above mentioned LINQ provider.

 This LINQ provider could be used for type safe push queries not covered in [KLIP 41 - ksqlDB .NET Client](https://github.com/confluentinc/ksql/blob/master/design-proposals/klip-41-ksqldb-.net-client.md) or later .NET ksqldb-api-client could be plugged into this project as the http query-stream provider.
 Since it is not available at the time of writing I created a custom implementation.